learn swedish online

 Do all Swedes use the SJ-sound?

 It is found in most dialects in Sweden.
-But for example some regions in the north of Sweden do not use this sound.
-They would instead use a ‘fronted SJ-sound’, where you place the tip of your tongue on the alveolar ridge and force the air through there (like when you’re telling someone to be quiet, “shhh”).
+But some regions in the north of Sweden, some areas of Stockholm and in Finland, instead use a ‘fronted SJ-sound’, where you place the tip of your tongue on the alveolar ridge and force the air through there (like when you’re telling someone to be quiet, “shhh”).

 And there are regional variations in the SJ-sound too, where the position of the narrow channel in the back of the mouth varies as well (some a bit further back, some a little bit more forward).